bossdrums/university2027/README.md

 ---

-## Data & Disclaimer
+## ⚠️ Data & Disclaimer

 All course data is based on publicly available information current as of **2025**.
 Open day dates, entry requirements, tuition fees, and accommodation details can change.

-Bath Spa University's course is newly launched (first taught September 2025) and has no ranking data yet.
+- Bath Spa University's course is newly launched (first taught September 2025) and has no ranking data yet
+- Fees reflect the current UK undergraduate fee cap.
+Bath Spa, Worcester, and University of East London charge £9,790 per year; all others are £9,535 per year

 > Always verify details directly with the university before making any application decisions.

-Fees shown reflect the current UK undergraduate fee cap.
-Some universities (Bath Spa, Worcester, University of East London) charge £9,790 per year following the recent fee cap increase.
-All others are £9,535 per year.

 ---

-## Built With
+## 🛠 Built With

 - Vanilla HTML, CSS, and JavaScript — no frameworks, no dependencies
-- [Playfair Display](https://fonts.google.com/specimen/Playfair+Display) and [DM Sans](https://fonts.google.com/specimen/DM+Sans) via Google Fonts
+- [Syne](https://fonts.google.com/specimen/Syne) and [Plus Jakarta Sans](https://fonts.google.com/specimen/Plus+Jakarta+Sans) via Google Fonts

 ---

-## Roadmap / Possible Improvements
+## 🗺 Roadmap / Possible Improvements

 - Add Welsh and Scottish university routes
 - Add School Direct and SCITT routes
 - Add bursary and scholarship information per course
+- Persist shortlist to localStorage for return visits
-- Add a shortlist / favourites feature
+- Add a comparison view for shortlisted courses side by side

 ---

-## Licence
+## 📄 Licence

 MIT — free to use, share, and modify.